AutoCAD LT Features | 2025 New Features | Autodesk

 Access, preview, and open DWG™ files in AutoCAD LT with Autodesk Docs and third-party cloud storage

-View, access, and mark your blocks as favourites from AutoCAD LT on desktop or in AutoCAD on the web
+View, access, and mark your blocks as favorites from AutoCAD LT on desktop or in AutoCAD on the web

 Safely review and add feedback directly to a DWG file without altering the existing drawing